-Visitability
+10. Visitability

 Visitability design criteria allow persons with disabilities access to residential units by providing them with the opportunity to visit friends and family.
-If incorporates the following in all new construction, additions, alterations, and whenever practical.
-It feasible the following should be incorporated in rehabilitation projects as well.
-Visit ability design criteria will be required in all single-family townhomes, single story dwelling units and multi-story dwelling units from multi-story developments only the ground floor units shall be visitable.
+If incorporates the following in all new construction, additions, alterations, and whenever practical, it feasible the following should be incorporated in rehabilitation projects as well.
+Visit ability design criteria will be required in all single-family, townhomes, single story dwelling units and multi-story dwelling units.
+In multi-story elevator buildings, every unit shall be visitable.
+In multi-family non-elevator buildings only the ground frior units shall be visitable.
 Visit ability shall not be used as a substitute for accessible or adaptable requirements described above.